connecting

 Accomodations:

-Several new small, clean and friendly budget hotels have opened in this area of Wat OngTeu/Wat Mixay area between Setthathirat Road and the Mekong.
+Several small, clean and friendly budget hotels can be found around Wat OngTeu/Wat Mixay area between Setthathirat Road and the Mekong.
 And with so many new offerings and changes, best check out listings on Booking.com or Agoda.

 A few recommendations: